By Kathee Mierzejewski

 The best way to grow a radish is by planting seeds outside early in the spring.
 Radishes are the first vegetable to be harvested in a garden, so planting early is the key.

-The best way to grow a radish is to plant the seeds half an inch deep and one inch apart in a row.
+The best way to grow a radish is to plant the seeds 1/2-inch deep and 1 inch apart in a row.
 The plants will come up within the next four to six days.
 When growing radish from seed, make sure you plant seeds eight to ten days apart so you can have a steady supply.

 One of the best radish planting tips is to keep your garden free of weeds.
 Weeds rob your radishes of nutrients as they grow, and you won’t have good radishes if you allow weeds to take over your garden.